Artificial nails: Nail infection and damage to natural nail

 If fitted properly, artificial nails are usually not problematic.
 However, long term use and poorly fitted nails can seriously damage the nail bed and hamper natural nail growth.
 Natural nails may become thin and weaken with frequent touch-ups.
 The most common problem associated with artificial nails is a fungal infection that may develop between the false and natural nails.

 When artificial nails are applied to the natural nail surface, minor types of trauma to the artificial nails which can happen from something as harmless as scraping or bumping a nail against a firm surface can cause separation of the nail from its nail bed.
 This allows bacteria and fungus to potentially enter the separated area setting up an infection and bacterial burden.
 Many hospitals and healthcare facilities do not allow employees to have long fingernails, fake or real, due to the risk of said nails harboring microbes that could transmit diseases to patients.
 Infection can also be a risk when nails are applied by a disreputable nail salon that does not follow sanitary practices.

 Hand hygiene risks

 The use of nail polish and artificial nails make proper hand hygiene and hand washing more difficult, because they are more difficult to clean than natural nails.
 Therefore, in professions where hand hygiene is important, such as when handling food or providing patient care, nail polish and artificial nails are usually forbidden.
-For example, a guideline of the National Health Service (England) explicitly forbids both during patient care activity.
+For example, a guideline of the National Health Service explicitly forbids both during patient care activity.

 The Food and Agriculture Organization publishes similar advice for the food retail sector.
+However, an article published on the American Journal of Infection Control suggest that the presence of nail polish or gel nails does not increase bacterial burden if proper hand hygiene was performed.